-Proposal Description of Proposal Board's Recommendation 1 Re-election of Adrian Rawcliffe as a director FOR 2 Re-election of Barbara Duncan as a director FOR 3 Re-appointment of KPMG LLP as the Company's auditors, to hold office until the conclusion of the next annual general meeting of shareholders FOR 4 Authorization for the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2023 FOR 5 To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2022 FOR 6 Approval of the compensation of our named executive officers for the year ended December 31, 2022, which is set forth in this proxy statement FOR 7 Approval of our U.K. statutory directors' annual report on remuneration for the year ended December 31, 2022 (excluding our directors' remuneration policy), which is set forth as Annex A FOR 8 Authorization for the Board of Directors to allot shares or to grant rights to subscribe for or convert any security into shares up to a maximum aggregate nominal amount of £327,921.00 FOR 9 Empowering the Board of Directors to allot equity securities for cash up to a maximum aggregate nominal amount of £327,921.00 pursuant to the authorization in Proposal No. 8 as if U.K. statutory pre-emption rights did not apply.
+Proposal Description of Proposal Board's Recommendation 1 Re-election of David Mott as a director FOR 2 Re-election of Andrew Allen as a director FOR 3 Re-election of Lawrence Alleva as a director FOR 4 Re-election of Priti Hegde as a director FOR 5 Re-election of Kristen Hege as a director FOR 6 Re-election of Garry Menzel as a director FOR 7 Re-appointment of KPMG LLP as the Company's auditors, to hold office until the conclusion of the next annual general meeting of shareholders FOR 8 Authorization for the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2024 FOR 9 To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2023 FOR 10 Approval of the compensation of our named executive officers for the year ended December 31, 2023, which is set forth in this proxy statement FOR 11 Approval of our U.K. statutory directors' annual report on remuneration for the year ended December 31, 2023 (excluding our directors' remuneration policy), which is set forth as Annex A (excluding Part II of Annex A) FOR 12 Approval of our U.K. directors' remuneration policy, which is set forth as Part II of Annex A, and which, if approved, will take effect upon the conclusion of the Meeting.
+FOR 13 Authorization for the Board of Directors to allot shares or to grant rights to subscribe for or convert any security into shares up to a maximum aggregate nominal amount of $\pounds505,881.00$.
+FOR 14 Empowering the Board of Directors to allot equity securities for cash up to a maximum aggregate nominal amount of £505,881.00 pursuant to the authorization in Proposal No. 13 as if U.K. statutory pre-emption rights did not apply.
 FOR